asraf209/programming-interview-questions/src/algorithms/maxdiff/README.md

 {7, 9, 5, 6, 3, 2} <br />
 Return value should be 2; difference between 7 and 9

 {2, 3, 10, 1, 6, 4, 15} <br />
 Return value should be 14; difference between 1 and 15

+{5, 4, 3, 2, 1} <br />
+There are no such two elements which satisfies the problem's constraint.
+So return 0;